How effective is the calendar method?

 Some alternative birth control methods

-When it comes to birth control, there’s no one-size-fits-all.
+When it comes to contraception, no one-size-fits-all.
 We believe in contraceptive choice and so we’ve included some hormone-free or low hormonal birth control options and (plus their effectiveness numbers) so you can see what’s on offer alongside the rhythm method.
 These are just a few additional options, and if you’re considering switching birth control methods we advise that you consult with a medical professional to find the best option for you.